Hotel Services & Amenities

 At each service professional entrance, the security team administers non-invasive digital temperature readings for all service professionals.
 Anyone displaying a temperature over 100.4°F will be taken to a private area for a secondary temporal temperature screening.
 Service professionals confirmed to have a temperature over 100.4°F will not be allowed to enter the property and will be directed toward appropriate medical care.

-Guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while in lines, using elevators or moving around the property.
+Unvaccinated guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while in lines, using elevators or moving around the property.
 Restaurant tables, and other physical layouts, are arranged to ensure appropriate distancing.
 Service professionals are reminded to practice physical distancing by standing at least six feet away from guests and other service professionals whenever possible.
 All resort outlets will comply with local or state-mandated occupancy limits.
-Due to physical distancing limits, guests are required to wear masks on elevators and in guestroom hallways.
-In all other locations, guests are encouraged to wear masks.

 Hand sanitizer dispensers, touchless whenever possible, are placed at key guest and service professional entrances and contact areas such as driveways, reception areas, hotel lobbies, restaurant entrances, meeting and event spaces, elevator landings, pools, spa and exercise areas.
 Hand sanitizer is provided in public areas and throughout the back of house for service professionals.